jennnaa/Fintech-class/README.md

 ### How did the idea for the company (on project) come about?

 Beanworks began in 2012 from the ideas of four co-founders: Catherine (CEO), Reza (CIO), Tracy (CExO), and Cory (Creative Director).
 With collective backgrounds in accounting, the founders recognized that accounting has many issues with paper-based accounts payable invoices.
 There was a clear need to serve accounting professionals in a more efficient and manageable way, so they created a cost-saving accounts payable automation software.
-Companies can easily integrate Beanworks into existing systems, saving excess expenses affecting the business’ bottom line.
-It’s also extremely important to mention that from the beginning there has been a 50/50 gender representation, and CEO Chatherine Dahl stresses this as a key to the company’s success throughout starting up.

 They start to build up accounts payable automation solution that helps companies eliminate paperwork and reduce invoice processing costs.
 As a company built by accountants for accountants, they empower accounting teams to succeed by automating AP - making it both simple and delightful.
-Beanworks is modernizing the entire AP process, from the purchase decision to invoice approval with electronic payments included in the experience. *[1]*
+Beanworks is modernizing the entire Account payable process, from the purchase decision to invoice approval with electronic payments included in the experience. *[1]*

 ### How is the company funded?
 How much funding they have received?
 Since Beanworks was founded in 2012, it has participated in 2 rounds of funding.